From the Vedic perspective, all our religious Gods we believe and worship are non-Vedic Gods based on imagination.

 Rig-Veda 1-164-46 and Y.V 32-1 clearly mention that God is “One”.

-Even Brihadaranyaka Upanishad: ~ Brahman (God) is in the form of the Athma, and it is indeed Athma itself.
+Even the Brihadaranyaka Upanishad: ~ Brahman (God in truth) is in the form of the Athma, and it is indeed Athma itself.

-Thus, it refers to formless and attributeless God, which is the Atman (Soul), the innermost ‘Self’ within the false experience.
-Thus it indicates clearly all the Gods with form and attributes are merely an imagination based on the false self’.
-Thus Atman or Soul, the innermost ‘Self’ is God.
+Thus, it indicates clearly all the Gods with form and attributes are merely an imagination based on the false self.
+Thus, Atman or Soul, the Self, is God.

 There is a clear-cut idea of God in the Vedas, Upanishad and Bhagavad Gita.
 And also there is a clear-cut idea of what not to worship as God in place of real God.